hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/README.txt

-   3. Ensure the zone is considered unsigned by all validating resolvers by waiting 2 times the maximum TTL length for the DS record to expire from caches.
+   3. Ensure the zone is considered unsigned by all validating resolvers by waiting 2 times the maximum TTL length for the DS record, and/or 2 times the largest TTL found in the zone (whichever is larger) to expire from caches.
 This is the most critical timing.
 The author of this document failed to wait the required time once.
 It was not pretty.

    4. Replace the old DNSKEY(s) with the old algorithm with new DNSKEY(s) with the new algorithm(s) in the zone and publish the zone.

-   5. Wait 2 times the zone SOA's published negative cache time to ensure the new DNSKEYs will be found by validating resolvers.
+   5. Wait 2 times the largest TTL found in the zone to ensure the new DNSKEYs will be found by validating resolvers.

    6. Add the DS record(s) for the new DNSKEYs to the parent zone.